dominictarr/r-array/README.md

 There is a simple widget provided for rendering the `r-array` to real time html.
 `widget` takes an `RArray` instance, and a template function (a function that accepts a value and returns a `HTMLElement`)

+If you do not provide a template, RArray will render the JSON value of each item.
 ``` js
 var widget = require('r-array/widget')
 var a = new RArray()